Instant Pot Newbie Guide

 accessed via the front panel buttons.
 This

-Amy+Jacky web page gives an excellent variety
+Amy+Jacky web page gives an excellent

-what the Instant Pot's front panel buttons do,
+explanation of what the Instant Pot's front

-and how they interact with each other.
+panel buttons do, and how they interact with

 The buttons on these different model IP’s show